Prototype for a Multi-Species Architectural Element

 Interactive projection installation

-Custom generative software, 3d modeling, and digital painting
+Custom generative software, 3D modeling, 3D animation, and digital painting

 Wearing a headset you are guided through a walking meditation.
 As you walk the middle square responds to your movement, protruding towards you as you move forward, and recessing backwards as you move away.
 The shapes on the far left and far right respond to your breath.
 They spin counter-clockwise as you inhale, and clockwise as you exhale.
 This movement within the projection creates the sensation that it is breathing and walking with you on your meditative journey.